 Semi-monthly payroll consists of PeopleSoft job records, Axess Timecard time and leave entries, employee benefits, miscellaneous deductions (e.g., parking), direct deposit, and withholding allowance elections.

-Payroll must complete payroll 3 business days before payday to ensure that direct deposits post on payday.
+Payroll must complete payroll three business days before payday to ensure that direct deposits post on payday.
 To ensure the accuracy of payroll, administrators are required to stay out of PeopleSoft during payroll processing.

 Administrators should review pay for their employees by running the Gross Pay Report.
 Early review of pay information allows for timely correction before payday.
 Refer to How To: Verify Employee Pay.

 PTA allocations of pay from Oracle Labor Distribution are generally posted by payday for administrator review via OBI Financial Reports (Payroll and Labor Management (PLM) and Consolidated Expenditure Reporting (CER) dashboard reports).

-- If additional required pay is owed to an employee (for regular salary or hours reported prior to the deadline for the pay period), the administrator should request an off-cycle paycheck from Payroll.
+- If additional required pay is owed to an employee (for regular salary or hours reported after the deadline for the pay period), the administrator should request an off-cycle payment from Payroll.